by Israel W. Charny

-In this same issue, the editor of the journal, Dirk A. Moses wrote in a discussion of a controversy about the Holocaust gallery in the Canadian Museum for Human Rights in Winnepeg, his absolute judgment:
+In this same issue, the editor of the journal, Dirk A. Moses wrote with consummate certainty in a discussion of a controversy about the Holocaust gallery in the Canadian Museum for Human Rights in Winnepeg, his absolute judgment:

 The existence of a Holocaust gallery cannot be expunged for political and financial reasons, even though its justification is hardly convincing.
 Having abandoned justifications for the Holocaust’s centrality – namely that its horror led to the United Nations Universal Declaration on Human Rights and the Genocide Convention in 1948… the ways in which the Holocaust is …distinct make it a poor archetype for understanding other genocides.

 There are, of course, endless evidences of the central role of the Holocaust in the formulation of both documents, and with the politics of their passages in the U.N. so soon after the end of WWII and revelation of the horrors of the Holocaust.

 In an article that is basically a powerful critique of current manifestations of serious racism in Israel, Daniel Blatman, a professor of history at the Hebrew University of Jerusalem, notes the strong connection between the United Nations General Assembly Resolution 60/7 which designated January 27 – the date that Auschwitz-Birkenau was liberated – as International Holocaust Remembrance Day with both the UN Genocide Convention and the Universal Declaration of Human Rights: